Brankale/Nintendo-DS-Lite-colorspace/README.md

 \end{equation}
 `$

-$`M_{CAT}`$ is the chromatic adaptation transform matrix.
-There are different CAT matrices to choose from (e.g. Von Kries, Bradford, CIECAT02, CIECAT16).
-The Bradford matrix is the industry standard, however CIECAT16 is the most recent and, theoretically speaking, the most accurate.
-Be aware that between these matrices (except for the Von Kries one) there's not a noticeable difference during normal gameplay.
+You can choose among several chromatic adaptation transforms (CATs) such as: Von Kries, Bradford, CIECAT02 and CIECAT16.
+Despite being older than CIECAT02 and its revision CIECAT16, the Bradford matrix is still the industry standard, with numerous studies demonstrating its accuracy.

 > [!NOTE]
-> For the calculations I'll use the CIECAT16 matrix.
+> For the calculations I'll use the Bradford matrix.

-#### Von Kries Matrix (not recommended)
+#### Von Kries matrix (not recommended)
 $`
 \begin{equation}
     \begin{bmatrix}